pspjzy/canada-covid-modeling/README.md

 # canada-covid-modeling
-The visual data model of covid in canada.
+The daily-base visual data model of covid in canada.
 (Still working on)

 Springboot+Angular